What do Bold & Italics Mean in Written English?

-In this example, Laura wanted to emphasis the contrast between her fitness and Gord’s, so she wrote not in bold letters.
-You should read it louder and slower for emphasis.
+In this example, the writer wanted to emphasis the contrast between her fitness and her husband’s fitness, so she wrote not in bold letters.
+Read it louder and slower for emphasis.

-Writing two similar sentences together, and then adding not (in bold, for emphasis) adds a little humour to the story:
+Writing two similar sentences together, and then adding not (in bold, for emphasis) adds humour to the story:

 e.g., My husband is super fit.
 And I am not super fit.